VictoriaBuchanan/LinuxBingo/README.md

 * Column U = 5 unique integers from 46 to 60
 * Column X = 5 unique integers from 61 to 75

 To ensure that program can read the file, the input must start with a seed number, contain 5 rows of numbers with no extranuous white space at the end.
 Any deviation from this format will trigger various error messages depending on the formatting issue.
+There are several files under the testfiles folder that can be used to run this program.
+All files named badInput will trigger various error messages when one while any file called goodInput will let you run the game.

 To run the program type the following command in the command line: